 Rogue Elector Uses Vote to Highlight Dakota Access Pipeline

-A member of the Electoral College from Washington state went rogue Monday and voted for a Native American tribal leader from South Dakota over Hillary Clint... -- The Berlin truck attacker is still on the run Wednesday morning, and authorities warn that the suspect is likely armed.Germany's Interior Ministry confirmed to ABC...
-A federal district court in Louisiana ruled the Environmental Protection Agency's refusal to impose nitrogen and phosphorus standards to prevent oxygen-depleted "dead zo...
+When it comes to grinding grain for livestock feed, especially swine...
 Lincoln, Neb. - Freshman Jeriah Horne scored 13 of his 18 points in the second half, as Nebraska closed non-conference play with an 81-76 win over Southern Tuesday evening.

 Add your comments below